 Through conferences, research, informative publications, and various member benefit programs, NASPO is dedicated to providing educational and information-sharing opportunities to the state government procurement community.
 Here are some examples:

-NASPO receives professional headquarters staff support through AMR Management Services, which is accredited by the AMC Institute.
-Services provided to NASPO include conference management, research and publications, professional development/education, Board of Directors & committee support, financial management and member services.
+NASPO receives professional support through AMR Management Services, which is accredited by the AMC Institute.
+Services provided to NASPO include conference management, general and financial administration, committee support, member services, and brand management.

 National Association of State Procurement Officials (NASPO)